 2. Reduces Scars

-To prevent scarring from a minor cut, Cates recommends applying black seed oil topically once the cut has started to heal.
+To prevent scarring from a minor cut, Cates recommends applying the oil topically once the cut has started to heal.
 “It’s not something you would put on when you have an open wound, but once it starts to heal, to make sure it heals properly,” she says.

 3. Relieves Allergies